iammateus/automated-software-testing-assignment/README.md

 # Automated Software Testing Assignment
-An solution from an automated software testing assignment
+A solution from an automated software testing assignment.

 ## Requeriments